 As part of his studies Dominik gained international private and public work experience.

 Mathieu studied Physics at ETH Zurich, the University of Cambridge, and École Normale Supérieure (ENS Ulm, Paris).
-Before joining the Bosch IoT Lab he worked as a Research Assistant at the Insitute of Electronics of ETH Zurich where he was engaged in Smart Sensor Systems, Flexible Electronics and Wearables.
+Before joining the Bosch IoT Lab he worked as a Research Assistant at the Insitute of Electronics of ETH Zurich on the topics of Smart Sensor Systems, Flexible Electronics and Wearables.
 During his studies he gained professional experience in several research labs and as a consultant with McKinsey & Company.

 He holds a Diploma (M.Sc.) in electrical engineering.
 After spending one year studying in Lund, Sweden, and one semester as an intern for Bosch Japan he wrote his master thesis in the field of inductive antennas (“Rate Maximization in Dense Interference Networks using Non-Cooperative Passively Loaded Relays”).